antonia-white/space-invaders/README.md

 ### Typography

-- Font Awesome
-  - Social media icons were taken from [Font Awesome](https://fontawesome.com/) for use in...

 - Google Fonts
   Font styles were taken from the open source [Google Fonts](https://fonts.google.com/).
   - The typography for Space Invaders logo is font-family ... link to font and explain choice